 He talked me into adding harmonies to a few more songs.
 I wasn’t sure they were a good idea at the end of Ring Around Me, thinking they might take away from the nastiness of what I was saying (now I think they make for a nice little unexpected touch).
 On Charlatan Shuffle I really wasn’t feeling it at all, so I gave the microphone to Tyson and he overdubbed some great falsetto wailing of his own.

 So vocal overdubs were allowed now.
 That was about it.
 The music would otherwise remain a live, unfiltered representation of exactly what we sounded like while playing together in the little music room that called itself a studio.
-There would be no instrumental parts added after the fact (the one exception was a brief drum overdub Tyson asked to graft onto the beginning of Nicotine and Beer).
+There would be no instrumental parts added after the fact (the one exception was a brief drum overdub Tyson asked to graft onto the beginning of Nicotine and Beer to punch it up a little).
 All the lead vocals would be live with no punch-ins, and guitar solos would be limited to what I improvised in the moment, mistakes and all.

 Gord told me Redound changed the way he played bass.
 It might have changed the way I played electric guitar, too.
 It was easily the best guitar-playing I’d managed up to that point.
 I’m not sure where it came from.
 We were all just improvising as usual, and I wasn’t working from any preconceived melodic ideas.

 I never expected to become the only guitarist in a band with anyone.
 Having to fill in all that space with only a rhythm section to fall back on was a brand new thing for me.
 It forced me to become a better guitarist pretty much overnight.
 For some reason, I never found it awkward to have to carry lead and rhythm duties with no guitar overdubs to help me out.
-I kind of got off on the challenge.
+I kind of got off on the challenge, even if I fell flat on my face every once in a while.

 Dance on My Brain and Vicodin are the album’s epic centerpieces.
 It’s always felt to me like everything pivots around those two tracks, adding up to more than half an hour of music just between the two of them.

 All these years later, Vicodin is still one of my favourite things we ever did as a band.
 Everything comes full circle and all of the album’s themes meet head-on for one last psychotic hurrah.
-I somehow manage to work my entire telemarketing spiel into the song (in somewhat mutilated form), along with a pretty cruel dissection of an email and a whole bunch of other twisted shit.
-The sex talk is there as well, but it’s bent in a much stranger direction.
-There’s even a Carpenters reference in there, of all things.
+I somehow manage to work my entire telemarketing spiel into the song (in somewhat mutilated form), along with a pretty cruel dissection of an email and a lot of other twisted shit.
+The sex talk is there, but it’s bent in a much stranger direction.
+There’s even a Carpenters reference, of all things.

 I love the screams and random noises Gord and Tyson contribute throughout the song, and there are some uncanny moments of rhythm section telepathy between the two of them.
 One of my favourite bits is the “argument” between me and Gord, with him screaming into a kazoo while I act out the part of a typical womanizing douchebag.
 It’s music as performance art, sort of, and at the same time it’s just one small part of the insanity going on around it.